-The mobile lithotripsy unit made its first appearance in June 1995; the staff onboard treated their first patient at Southern Cross, Christchurch.
-With more than 12,600 patients treated since its foray, the unit services both private and public hospitals across the country and creates additional capacity for hospitals and medical centres to treat patients close to home.
+The mobile lithotripsy unit made its first appearance in June 1995.
+The staff onboard treated their first patient at Southern Cross, Christchurch.
+With more than 15,500 patients treated since its foray, the unit services both private and public hospitals across the country and creates additional capacity for hospitals and medical centres to treat patients close to home.

-The lithotripter is operated by four specialised Medical Radiation Technologists (MRTs) who work one week out of four.
-The MRTs are highly skilled and experienced staff whose role is not only to operate the lithotripter but to review results following treatment and determine whether the patient needs to have further treatment.
+The lithotripter is operated by four specialised Medical Imaging Technologists (MITs) who work one week out of four.
+The MITs are highly skilled and experienced staff whose role is not only to operate the lithotripter but to review results following treatment and determine whether the patient needs to have further treatment.
 The local urologists, anaesthetists and other nursing and technology staff are trained to work on the unit when it visits their community.

 The unit is driven by three ‘steerologists’ (drivers) who work in shifts and carry out maintenance on the vehicle as and when required.

 The lithotripsy unit works on a four-week roster visiting the North Island for three weeks and the South Island for one week; travelling as far north as Whangarei and as far south as Dunedin.

 The lithotripsy unit provides a mobile operating theatre environment with a dedicated lithotripsy machine for the treatment of kidney stones and other calcifications.
 While very effective, the lithotripsy machines are expensive and most regions in New Zealand do not have a sufficient case load to justify the purchase of their own equipment.
 The solution was to mobilise a purpose-built unit allowing equal access to suitable patients throughout New Zealand.